ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 # Transporting CMW in X.509 Messages {#x509}

 CMW may need to be transported in PKIX messages, such as Certificate Signing Requests (CSRs) or in X.509 Certificates and Certificate Revocation Lists (CRLs).

-The former use is documented in {{-csr-a}}, the latter in Section 6.1 of {{DICE-arch}}.
+The use of CMW in CSRs is documented in {{-csr-a}}, while its application in X.509 Certificates and CRLs is detailed in Section 6.1 of {{DICE-arch}}.

-This section specifies the CMW extension to carry CMW objects.
+This section outlines the CMW extension designed to carry CMW objects.

 The CMW extension MAY be included in X.509 Certificates, CRLs {{-pkix}}, and CSRs.